bcooperstl/advent-of-code-2021/documentation/day16.md

 ## Part 2 Requirements ##

+Building on from part 1, we will now continue to be able to evaulate the operator packets and compute the result.

+Operator packets behave as follows:
+- Type 0 - sum - value is the sum of their sub-packets' values.
+- Type 1 - product - value is the product of their sub-packets' values.
+- Type 2 - minimum - value is the minimum of their sub-packets' values.
+- Type 3 - maximum - value is the maximum of their sub-packets' values.
+- Type 5 - greater-than - always has 2 sub-packets; return 1 if the first sub-packet's value is greater than the second sub-packet's value. if not, return 0
+- Type 6 - less-than - always has 2 sub-packets; return 1 if the first sub-packet's value is less than the second sub-packet's value. if not, return 0
+- Type 7 - equal-to - always has 2 sub-packets; return 1 if the first sub-packet's value equals the second sub-packet's value. if not, return 0

+Given the input, we are to compute the final result of the packet and then output that result.

 ### Input Format ###

 The input string is a hexidecimal message containing all of the packets.
 It is all on one line.